pramsey/crunchyblog/bridge-raster/index.md

 In order to get the result, the database has to attach a PoP to every point in the USA before sorting to find the highest values.

-There are 777 places in the USA, and the query takes about 2 seconds, to the external raster queries are costing about 2.5ms on average.
+There are 777 places in the USA, and the query takes about 2 seconds, with the external raster queries are costing about 2.5ms on average.
 GDAL does some caching of raster tiles on the backend, and a single point query is much slower (about 35ms).

 ## Conclusion